ikatanic/ivan.github.io/_posts/2019-09-14-polynomial-multiplication.md

 same transformation algorithm as before, the main difference being that all the computations will be done using integers and modulo $p$.

 There is a catch though. $N$ must divide $p-1$, and with the old requirement of $N$ being a power of two, finding an appropriate $N$ can become impossible.
-To summarize, to apply this algorithm, $p$ must be a prime of form $k2^l + 1$.
+To summarize, to apply this algorithm, $p$ must be a prime of form $k2^q + 1$.

 However, it is sometimes possible to modify the Cooley-Tukey to support other values of $p$, by not always splitting the problem into two equal parts.
 Details are out of the scope of this article, but feel free to experiment.

 ## Conclusion
 We started with the polynomial multiplication problem but we also learned how to do FFT efficiently.
 FFT, on the other hand, is used everywhere (signal processing for example).
+Few big-integer libraries still use the Karatsuba algorithm, while others have opted for FFT or even more fancier algorithms.

 FFT/NTT-based multiplications are definitely a better choice than Karatsuba when talking about speed, but FFT can have precision problems while NTT might not be applicable.
-Another random benefit of Karatsuba algorithm is that it can be used even if the division is not defined (modulo 24, for example).
+Another random benefit of the Karatsuba algorithm is that it can be used even if the division is not defined (modulo 24, for example).

 ## Few practical tips
 1. NTT-based multiplication can be used even if we don't want the result modulo prime $p$.
 It is sufficient to use any $p$ larger than any value in our result.